humanwhocodes/humanwhocodes.com/src/pages/_posts/2008-07-10-naked-javascript-objects.md

 The `__proto__` property is only accessible in Firefox, Safari, Rhino, and ActionScript and is the property that ties an object instance to its prototype.
 A little-known fact about JavaScript is that object instances have no relationship to their constructors, only to their prototypes.
 The `__proto__` property exposes this relationship.

 As with most properties, `__proto__` can be overwritten.
 Doing so changes the prototype chain of the object.
 The code from Narcisuss effectively creates a JavaScript object that has no prototype chain and therefore none of the methods that all objects inherit from `Object`.
 The result?
 A truly naked base object that has no properties.
-Cutting off the prototype chain also ensures that changes to `Object.prototype` won&#8217;t effect the use of `for-in`.
+Cutting off the prototype chain also ensures that changes to `Object.prototype` won't effect the use of `for-in`.
 This is really interesting:

 `var o = { __proto__: null };<br />
 alert(o.toString); //undefined`